 A chance meeting during the foot and mouth epidemic of 2001 resulted in her riding for Phil and Maureen Smith.
 The first notable achievement for the Smiths was when Two Thyme won the British Eventing Intermediate Championships at Gatcombe in 2002.
 Two Thyme went on to win the British Eventing Open Championships twice, a title Ruth also won with Mayhem.

-Before Ruth hung up her Eventing boots in 2016, she already had six National Dressage Titles to her name with a variety of different horses.
+Before Ruth temporarily hung up her Eventing boots in 2016, she already had six National Dressage titles to her name with a variety of different horses.
 In December 2013 she finished second at her first ever Grand Prix competition riding her own, home produced, Shadowfax.
 To succeed at the very highest level in both Eventing and Dressage is almost unheard of.